Managing the Modern NOC: 10 Tips to Improve Performance and Efficiency This Year

 8. Ensure Runbooks Are Up to Date

-While a common issue, out-of-date runbooks can have negative repercussions on quality assurance, service improvement, and issue resolution while generally impeding a NOC’s performance.
+While a common issue, out-of-date runbooks can negatively impact quality assurance, service improvement, and issue resolution while generally impeding a NOC’s performance.
 To address issues strategically, management must develop comprehensive runbooks and keep them updated as changes impact the NOC and the supported environment.

-NOC teams should start by documenting the tools and procedures necessary to deliver quality NOC services for each service in its catalog, with the aid of a competent technical writer.
-Runbooks should be the single sources of truth for everyone inside and outside the NOC.
+NOC teams should start by documenting the tools and procedures necessary to deliver quality NOC services for each service in their catalog with the aid of a competent technical writer.
+Runbooks should be the single source of truth for everyone inside and outside the NOC.

 Need help developing or improving runbooks?
-We deliver expert-driven runbook development as a professional service, in addition to being a core component for our NOC support clients.
-We work closely with you to understand and document your processes into a single source of truth for everyone inside and outside your NOC.
+We deliver expert-driven runbook development as a professional service and as a core component for our NOC support clients.
+We work closely with you to understand and document your processes, creating a single source of truth for everyone inside and outside your NOC.

 • Our runbooks also describe the outcomes of these actions, both successful and unsuccessful, with clear escalation paths to other levels of support.
 These paths can direct action internally or to external third parties.
 In short, we ensure everything is fully documented and presented for clear, consistent action.